RanceCl/Crumbs/app/orders/README.md

 ```
 ## Update order information
 - Updates order entry.
-- the new `payment_received` will be added or subtracted from the currently stored `payment_received`, depending on if it is positive or negative.
-- `order_status` MUST be one of the following if not None: UNFINISHED, FINISHED
+- `payment_status` MUST be one of the following if not None: PAYMENT_UNCONFIRMED, PAYMENT_COMPLETE, PAYMENT_INCOMPLETE, PAYMENT_INVALID.
-    - Will not update if no cookies exist in the cookie orders.
 - `delivery_status` MUST be one of the following if not None: NOT_SENT, SENT, DELIVERED, DELAYED, PICKED_UP.
+- `order_status` MUST be one of the following if not None: UNFINISHED, FINISHED.
 - Returns jsonified dictionary with the updated information of the order.
 ```
 [PATCH] /orders/<order_id>
 customer_id
 payment_id
-payment_received
 notes
+payment_status
+delivery_status
 order_status
-delivery_status
 ```
 ## Delete order
 - Deletes order.